-Abraham Grossman was born in Lapy, Russia (now Poland) on July 10, 1867 and immigrated to the United States about 1888.
-We have heard that he had ancestors or relatives in Hungary, or in a part of Hungary which is now in Poland.
+Abraham Grossman was born in Lapy, Russia (now Poland) on September 20, 1867, to David and Rebecka (maiden surname unknown) Grossman.
+He immigrated to the United States about 1888.
 He went to New York, where he is said to have met and, in about 1891, married Lena Bernstein, who was born in Suvalch, Poland on May 20, 1867.

 However, it turns out that Abe and Lena were married, not in New York City, where we thought Lena's parents lived, but in Los Angeles County in California.
 The only record we have of their marriage does not list their parents' names, but it is unmistakably them.
 At the time of their marriage application on February 18, 1891, A.B.Grossman was living in Puente in Los Angeles County, and Lena Borenstein [sic] was living in the city of Los Angeles.

 What were they doing in Los Angeles at that time?
 How did they get there?
 Was there even a Jewish Community in Los Angeles before 1900?
 We do not know how Abe and Lena ended up getting married in Los Angeles, but we do know that there was definitely a Jewish Community in Los Angeles by then.
 In fact, there were enough Jews for a minyan in Los Angeles by about 1853-1854.
 For an interesting historical timeline of the Jewish presence in Los Angeles, see the following page: